CliMA/Oceananigans.jl/docs/src/physics/boussinesq.md

 We refer to ``p / \rho_0`` as the "kinematic pressure" with dimensions of velocity squared.
 Hereafter, we abuse notation a bit and denote the kinematic pressure simply as ``p``.

-!!! info Convention on pressure
+!!! info "Convention on dynamic versus kinematic pressure"
     In Oceananigans, pressure ``p`` refers to "kinematic pressure" (with dimensions velocity square), i.e., the dynamic pressure scaled with the reference fluid density ``\rho_0``.